 (Signed) His Excellency Yusuf bin Alawi bin Abdullah, Minister Responsible for Foreign Affairs of the Sultanate of Oman.

-(Signed) His Excellency Sheikh Sabah Al-Khalid Al-HAMAD Al-SABAH,
+(Signed) His Excellency Sheikh Sabah Al-Khalid Al-Hamad Al-Sabah, in De

 Deputy Prime Minister and Minister of Foreign Affairs of the State of Kuwait.